The Textile Art

 either hand wove, hand dyed and painted, or hand embroidered each piece to

 special order for the upper classes.
-These labor intensive efforts were
+These efforts were

 reflected through meticulous, time consuming, artistic detail, in addition